 The Current Situation

 Currently there are many desktop based and web based historical games based on similar themes of building civilizations but our game will have game scenarios modeled around real historical facts which include land, army units, virtual currency and goods associated with that civilization and time period.
-The user will able to experience the trade and warfare practices of the time period he wishes to play in.
+The user will be able to experience the trade and warfare practices of the time period he wishes to play in.
 The game will serve as a great platform for the user to learn about different civilizations and time periods and have fun at the same time.
 Unlike the other games available in market, the progress of the player in our game will not be based on his prior historical knowledge but on his/her knack of taking critical decisions regarding exploration, warfare and diplomacy.
 Moreover, the game basically requires players to build a base where they build their buildings and units and eventually defeat all of the other players that are not in their team.
 That is a really good and fun way for people to develop their logical thinking, because the game requires from you to start thinking a few moves ahead (like a chess game).Unlike previous versions of games, our game will the user, the option to alternatively collaborate with other player(s) in order to increase their strength in terms of the land and manpower he owns.
 This will help the player improve his standing in the game data.

 The Scope of the Product